morgansegura/segura/blog/2019-03-26-javascript-language.en.md

 ---
+topics:
+  - bananas
+  - berries
-title: 'Javascript Language - Code examples using PrismJS'
+title: Javascript Language - Code examples using PrismJS
-date: '2019-03-26 11:21:56'
 description: JavaScript, often abbreviated as JS, is a high-level, interpreted scripting language that conforms to the ECMAScript specification.
+date: 2019-03-26 11:21:56
+image: /assets/img/05.jpg
+author: Morgan Segura
 category: Javascript
-background: '#e58e26'
+background: "#e58e26"
-image: '/assets/img/05.jpg'
-topics: ['bananas', 'berries']
 ---

 JavaScript (/ˈdʒɑːvəˌskrɪpt/), often abbreviated as JS, is a high-level, interpreted scripting language that conforms to the ECMAScript specification.
 JavaScript has curly-bracket syntax, dynamic typing, prototype-based object-orientation, and first-class functions.